RailSAB/GraphRecSys/README.md

 Reproducibility: scikit-learn's `NearestNeighbors` is deterministic given inputs; randomness primarily arises from sampling and floating-point non-determinism across different BLAS backends.

 <!
 TODO: ADD PICTURE>

+Key parameters to consider for **the heterogeneous graph**:
+- **num_negatives**: the parameter should be chosen according to the amount of movies.
+The higher value leads to more hits and higher computational complexity.
+- **max_users**: the maximal amount of the validation set.
+The parameter also affects the metrics values.
+The higher value leads to more hits and higher computational complexity.

 ### 3.2 Approaches